 When should I get tattooed?

-This is also a personal choice, but we advise you to undergo the process when you will not be doing extensive physical activity, as sweat and bacteria will lead to infections.
+This is also a personal choice, but we advise you to undergo the process when you are not doing extensive physical activity, as sweat and bacteria will lead to infections.
 For the same reason, elect to get a tattoo in winter rather than summer.
 Don’t intend to go for trips after getting a tattoo, as exposure to sun and dust can affect the tattoo.

 Questions you may have during the tattoo process